mbk-dev/okama/README.md

 # Okama

 _okama_ is a library with investment portfolio analyzing & optimization tools.
+CFA recommendations are used in quantitative finance.

 _okama_ goes with **free** «end of day» historical stock markets data and macroeconomic indicators through API.
 >...entities should not be multiplied without necessity